thepirat000/Audit.NET/README.md

     audit.Comment("Status Updated to Submitted");
 }
 ```
-An example of the output of the previous example would be:
+The output of the previous example would be:

 ```javascript
 {